2.1 - Algorithms (Part 2)

 Here is a program written in python that calculates the product of two numbers:

-(// is integer division, it disregards the remainder, and % is mondulus, it calculates just the remainder)
+(// is integer division, it disregards the remainder, and % is modulus, it calculates just the remainder)

 01 | print("Numbers:")